ebezzam/room-simulation/README.md

-# Room impulse response generation for Interspeech 2020 paper
+# Room impulse response generation code

+Supporting code for the paper "A study on more realistic room simulation for far-field keyword spotting".

 ## Installation